How to Turn a Square Bum Into a Round One: From Flat to Fabulous

 How to do it:

-• Take a step to your side.
+• Take a big step out to the side, feeling the pull in your outer thigh.

 Tip: Make the exercise harder by taking sumo side steps.